-Recently, I had the opportunity and pleasure to interview the esteemed Dr. Truch of the Reading Foundation.
-Similar to Dr. Bowers, Dr. Truch shared the criticism of traditional phonics instruction being too focused on the sounds letters make.
-As both Dr. Truch and Dr. Bowers point out the English language often has multiple letters and letter combinations that can make the same sounds.
+In 2021, I had the opportunity and pleasure to interview the esteemed Dr. Steve Truch of the Reading Foundation.
+Similar to Bowers, Truch shared the criticism of traditional phonics instruction for being too focused on the sounds letters make.
+As both Truch and Bowers point out, the English language often has multiple letters and letter combinations that can make the same sounds.
 While Dr. Bowers has focused his instructional strategies on the meanings associated with different sounds/letter combinations (morphology) Dr. Truch has focused his instruction on teaching sounds before letters, an approach referred to in the literature as linguistic phonics.
-So for example, rather than teaching the letter F and its correlated sound, Dr. Truch would teach the F sound and the associated letters/digraphs that can make this sound.
+So for example, rather than teaching the letter F and its correlated sound, Dr. Truch would teach the F phoneme and the associated letters/digraphs that can make this sound.
 Whereas, Dr. Bowers would teach the meaning/context behind each letter combination that makes the F sound.
 I have to admit, the linguistic phonics approach made a lot of intuitive sense to me, and appears easier for teachers to learn/implement.

-Ultimately, I think we can see a continuum of difficulty and conceptual accuracy with the different types of phonological instruction types.
-Whereas analytic phonics requires the least direct instruction and expertise, and phonological instruction that includes morphological instruction likely requires the most expertise and direct instruction.
+Ultimately, I think we can see a continuum of difficulty and conceptual accuracy with the different types of phonological instruction.
+Analytic phonics requires the least direct instruction and expertise, whereas phonological instruction that includes morphological instruction likely requires the most expertise and direct instruction.
 Additionally, I think it is fair to say that the types of instruction that require more expertise, are also more conceptually accurate.
-That being said, this inevitably provides a trade off, between ease of implementation and conceptual accuracy.
-I think linguistic phonics on its surface appears to offer a good trade off between these two factors and therefore, could prove to be pedagogically valuable.
+This inevitably creates a trade-off between ease of implementation and conceptual accuracy.
+I think linguistic phonics appears to offer a good trade-off between these two factors and therefore, could prove to be pedagogically valuable.
 That said, one criticism of the linguistic model is that the model requires teaching a far more complex version of the phonetic code than a standard synthetic program.
 Some morphology experts like Lyn Stone have suggested to me that this too might be problematic, because it requires students to learn a large number of grapheme phoneme correspondences, without connecting them to meaning.

 -NRP.
 (2001).
 Teaching Children to Read: An Evidence Based Assessment of the Scientific Literature on Reading Instruction.
 United States Government.
 Retrieved from <https://www.nichd.nih.gov/sites/default/files/publications/pubs/nrp/Documents/report.pdf>.